 There are multiple manufacturers throughout the world who make cremation stones for families.
 One of the leading producers in the U.S. is Parting Stone - they solidify your loved one's remains into stones with a proprietary process and ship them directly to your home or funeral home.
 For glass cremation stones, check out The Living Urn's options in Ocean Blue, Lily Green and Peaceful Sunset.

 It depends on the size of the body and amount of ashes used.
 Generally, for cremation stones made from solidified remains, it makes as many stones as there is ash.
 So, four pounds of ash would give you about four pounds of stones.
 For glass cremation stones, these are typically offered in packs of 5 to 7 stones.

 How long do these stones last?

 Cremation stones, just like a normal stone, do not wear down.
 So they are very long-lasting.

 While called stones, these solidified remains and glass pieces aren’t stone.
 They are much similar to ceramic in their hardness and density.
 If you drop a cremation stone, it won’t break.
 But if you throw it against a hard wall, it will.

 Cremation stones are essentially cremation rocks and will stay completely intact in water, just like a regular stone.
 These stones could be placed into a pond or water feature outside.
 Inside, they could be used in a fishbowl or aquarium, which would be a lovely tribute if your deceased beloved was the fish fanatic in the family.
 Additionally, there are beautiful aquatic planters available, and they would make a great resting place for your beloved’s stones.

-Can I scatter the solidified remains?
+Can I scatter the solidified remains or glass pieces?

 Yes, you can scatter these solidified remains.
 They behave just like real stones and will remain where you place them for a long time.